-Many domain-specific languages also suffer this defect of complexity.
+Many powerful languages suffer this defect of complexity.
 Think of AWK, for example.
 Incredible at what it does, but a syntax nightmare, for sure.

-In the world of software vendors and software engineers, it makes sense to create products in such powerful-but-difficult languages as Perl and the shell languages.
+In the world of software vendors and software engineers, it makes sense to create products in such powerful-but-difficult languages as the shell languages and Perl.
 You need the best and most appropriate tools for the job, and you have the skills and the team to handle them.

-But at the everyday IT shop, no. Just no. Beyond some essential infrastructure where it's necessary, betting your company on such hard-to-maintain systems is not wise.
+But at the everyday IT shop, no. Just no. Beyond some essential infrastructure where it's truly necessary, betting your company on such hard-to-maintain systems is unwise.
 You want the machines to do the work (that's why you bought them).
 Not your programming staff.

 I'd group languages like assembler and C into this category as well.
-Their benefit is their closeness to the machine, and the control this gives you.
-If you face a problem that requires that, then these are the ideal tools to solve your problem.
+Their benefit is their closeness to the machine and the control this gives you.
+If you face a problem requiring that, then these are the tools you need to solve your problem.
 But the power of these languages comes at the cost of your time.
 They're not very productive for high-level solutions.

 If the goal of a programming language is to shift the burden of creating apps from the human to the machine, all the languages I've mentioned thus far don't score very highly.

 Then there are the programming languages at the opposite end of the spectrum.
 These are easy to code and maintain, but sometimes lack the programming power you need.
 Some forms of BASIC fall into this category, as well as some domain-specific and report-generation languages.
 I remember many nights of trying to work out problems in SQL, for example.
 (Will joining that table to itself allow me to calculate the rolling averages?
 But what if I want to attach a historical value to each?)
 Ugh...
 SQL koans.
 Thank goodness Oracle bucked the non-procedural SQL mania of the 1980's and came up with PL/SQL.